yeela8g/Assignments-Evaluator/README.md

 ### File Comparison Program

-The program utilizes a custom file comparison program (`ex21.c`) written in C. This program is attached to the repository and is used by the main program to compare output files with expected results.
+The program utilizes a files comparison program (`ex21.c`) written in C. This program is attached to the repository and is used by the main program (ex21.c) to compare output files with expected results.

 ### Coding Principles